-Urban Runoff- The shoreline for this reach of Rock Creek accounts for 20% of the total shoreline linear footage in this report and accepts stormwater runoff from 9% of the Stevenson Urban Area.
-The runoff it 930 does accept has minimal treatment.
+Urban Runoff- The shoreline for this reach of Rock Creek accounts for 20% of shoreline linear footage and accepts stormwater runoff from 9% of the Stevenson Urban Area.
+The runoff it does accept has minimal treatment.
 While WSDOT's engineered system treats stormwater from the state highway, far more untreated runoff is entering this reach.
-Within shoreline jurisdiction, this happens directly from parking lots and other paved areas.
-Of most concern is the lack of treatment of runoff entering at Vancouver Avenue's outfall, which drains a large section of Stevenson's historic residential core.
-This reach 935 has been rated as "Very Poor" based on these trends.
+Within shoreline jurisdiction, this happens directly from parking lots.
+Of most concern is the lack of treatment of runoff entering at Vancouver Avenue, which drains a large section of Stevenson's historic residential core.
+This reach has been rated as "Very Poor" based on these trends.

 The reach is part of a Class IV - Sacred Place described in the Stevenson Comprehensive Plan and includes visual public access from the Mill Pond Trail and pedestrian walkways along the SW Rock Creek Drive Bridge, which provides views of Rock Creek.
-The County Fairgrounds are located on the west side of Rock Creek, south of SW Rock Creek Drive and provide informal physical access to the stream.
+The County Fairgrounds are located on the west side of Rock Creek, south of SW Rock Creek Drive and provides informal physical access to the stream.
 There is a pedestrian bridge implemented as part of a coordinated pedestrian circulation plan (Figure 4.6-2) to connect the Fairgrounds with downtown Stevenson.

-Figure 4.4-2 Rock Creek Reach 2 A potential public access site and pedestrian bridge on lower Rock Creek Photo Credits: Michelle Russek (2012), Ben Shumaker (2015).
+Figure 4.4-2 Rock Creek Reach 2 A potential public access site and pedestrial bridge on lower Rock Creek Pode Creek Month Buset (2013) for Summer (2019).

-At the June 8, 2015 community vision workshop conducted for the SMP update, stakeholders stated that sedimentation from the Piper Road Landslide is causing scenic enjoyment issues for recreationalists and visitors.
+At the June 8, 2015 community vision workshop conducted for the update, stakeholders stated that sedimentation from the Piper Road Landslide is causing scenic enjoyment issues for recreationalists and visitors.
 The attendees also discussed how during low flows or low dam levels, this sedimentation prevents fishers and kayakers from travelling between Rock Creek to the Columbia River.
 Additionally, stakeholders suggested improving the surfacing and amenities offered along the trails near Rock Creek and providing continuous public access along the shoreline.
 Access to the Rock Creek Falls is described below.
-Potential

-950 visual access could be developed on the Angel Heights Park site.
+Potential visual access could be developed on the Angel Heights Park site.
 Other projects considered include development of a public physical access and picnic site at the location of the dilapidated tug boat dock between the SR14 and railroad bridges.